-The WEF News Hub provides a single portal to see the content from most of WEF's news sources at a glance.
+WEF News provides the articles, videos, and other conent from most of WEF's news sources.
 The items below represent a wide scope of the regulatory, organizational, membership, current events, and conference happenings at WEF.

 The filters provide the ability to narrow your search by topic, focus, news source, or year.
 Also be sure to check out our focus on This Month's Practice Area.